1. About methylphenidate for adults

 Always follow the instructions that come with your medicine carefully.

-How you take your methylphenidate depends on whether the medicine is standard (immediate release) or extended release.
+How you take your methylphenidate depends on whether the medicine is standard (immediate release) or slow release.
+Different brands of slow release methylphenidate may also have different instructions.

 Standard release tablets and capsules